freach/kubernetes-security-best-practice/kops.md

 If you want to completely shutdown any public access to cluster services follow the steps for [changing the Topology of the API server](https://github.com/kubernetes/kops/blob/master/docs/topology.md#changing-topology-of-the-api-server).

-**Warning** Before changing the API to private you need some kind of VPN or similar to still be able to access the K8s API.
+**Warning:** Before changing the API to private you need some kind of VPN or similar to still be able to access the K8s API.

+## Chaning DNS zone to private :partly_sunny:

+By default the Route53 hosted zone managed by Kubernetes is public.
+This has the advantage that even with a private topology DNS records (eg. the Bastion host) can still be resolved publicly.
+The zone can be changed to private by passing the `--dns private` argument to `kops create cluster` or by editing the cluster after creation.

+**Warning:** You need some kind of VPN or similar to still be able to resolve DNS records for your cluster zone.

 ## AWS specific security measures :boom: